rethinkdb/rethinkdb-nix/README.md

   tab.
 For example, the `next` branch: https://thanos.atnnn.com:3443/jobset/rethinkdb/next#tabs-jobs

-* Click the green checkbox next to the package you want to open the build page
+* Click the green checkbox next to the package you want

 * Locate the download links in the Build Products section